 How much should you charge for dog treats?

-The price of dog treats vary depending on the ingredients and pack size.
+The price of dog treats varies depending on the ingredients and pack size.
 High-end treat packs can go for high as $20, but when just starting out you might want to start lower, around $10-$11.

 Once you know your costs, you can use this Step By Step profit margin calculator to determine your mark-up and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.